Antropologiske betraktninger om pelshvaldrift

 Then there is the matter of why poor countries are poor and getting poorer in spite of all the aid we are giving them?
 We have been led to blame corrupted officials, bad governance, inefficient institutions, difficult climates, lazy workers, etc. And of course too much fornication, which we politely refer to as “too many children”.

-This is an example of “truncated history” + framing.
+This is, again, an example of “truncated history” + framing.
 Mind you, I am not referring to the ghastly age of colonialism, which most governments are quite willing to “fess about”.
 I am referring to the decades since the 50s and 60s.
 See, for instance, the paper by Dylan Sullivan and Jason Hickel in Review of African Polical Economy.
 The details of how and why Africa has had to pay the west far more than the amount it has received in loans, aid and investment combined would take far too much space in a humble blog.
 Besides, it’s about economic exploitation, a field most of us find too technical.
 What seems clear, though, is that African countries have had to accept the terms of the more powerful countries.
 The injustice has been papered over with “aid”.

 Which, of course, is why “perception management” is so effective.
 Few will be bothered to read papers published in the Review of African Economy.
 At least here in Norway.
 Most ordinary citizens in “the West” are left with the idea that in spite of a US invasion here, a US-orchestrated coup there – and yes, aggressive meddling just about everywhere, for instance in Haiti – we, the West give enormous sums of aid every year.
 We care about you poor sods, even if you are incompetent; we honestly try to keep you afloat.
 [For the record, Haiti was hell on earth under the French, then under USA until Aristide.
 The Haitians loved Aristide, but the US Americans did not, needless to say, so Haiti is still hell on earth.)